Tnifey/maki/readme.md

     const [count, setCount] = use(0);
     // global state variable
     const [someGlobal, setSomeGlobal] = use($global);
+    // global state with isotope is the same as atom const [someGlobalIsotope, setSomeGlobalIsotope] = use($globalIsotope);

     function incrementCount(event) {
         setCount(count() + 1)